You are here

 - NIAAA Statement on Research Priorities and Procedures

-NIAAA Requirements for Electronic Submission of Administrative Supplement Applications
+NIAAA Requirements for Submission of Administrative Supplement/Extension with Funds Applications

-The following information is for Administrative Supplement Applications to be submitted electronically in response to the NIH Funding Opportunity Announcement (FOA) Number PA-14-077, Administrative Supplement to Existing NIH Grants and Cooperative Agreements (Parent Admin Supp), published on January 30, 2014 in the NIH Guide to Grants and Contracts:
+The following information is for Administrative Supplement Applications to be submitted electronically in response to the NIH Funding Opportunity Announcement (FOA) Number PA-14-077, Administrative Supplement to Existing NIH Grants and Cooperative Agreements (Parent Admin Supplement FOA), published on January 30, 2014 in the NIH Guide to Grants and Contracts:

 NIAAA awards well-justified Administrative Supplements only when necessary to the successful conduct of a funded project and only if funds are available.
 Increased funding above study section-recommended levels or outside the fiscal year funding policies generally is for items resulting from events unanticipated when the parent application originally was submitted and must not represent changes in the basic goals or intent of the project.